 Our website is supported by our readers.
 We sometimes earn a commission when you click through the affiliate links on our website at no extra cost to you.

-If you are like me and you are looking for a functional trainer that can help you achieve your fitness goals, then the Inspire Fitness Functional Trainer is well worth a look.
-In this review, we will take a closer look at the features and benefits of this product, and help you decide if it is the right choice for your fitness routine.
+In this updated review, we will take a closer look at the features and benefits of this product, and help you decide if it is the right choice for your fitness routine.

 Inspire Fitness FTX Functional Trainer Summary

 - Functional trainer with two 165-lb weight stacks

 - 2:1 resistance ratio or 82.5 lbs resistance per side

 - Footprint of 54” L x 40” W x 82” H

 - Includes: two D-handles, tricep rope, steel curl bar, and chin/dip assistance belt

 Before I move forward with this review, I’d like to clarify why I’m making mention of what seems, two different functional trainers.
 As it happens, Chris Hemsworth’s fitness company Centr was bought out a few years back and merged with Inspire Fitness.

 So if you’re shopping around and notice a strong resemblance between the Inspire Fitness FTX and the Centr 2, that’s because they’re the same.
 So just take notice that when I mention the FTX, all the same information applies to the Centr 2 as well.